MhmmdRFadhil/UrSkripsi/README.md

         width="200" />
 </p>

-## Feature
+## Features
 Several features in this application:
-- Search github account
-- Two languages supported
-- Show detail on github account
-- Favorite on github account
+- Tracking your task
+- Progress to know your task
+- Showing another user to compete

 ## Library
 Some libraries I used to: